Welcome to the SUBTA Community!

-Do not attempt to abuse this Slack via any attempts at data mining or scraping.
+Do not attempt to abuse this Slack or any SUBTA supported channels via any attempts at data mining or scraping.
 Requests for API access or the use of any tools, plugins, or scripts for the purposes of acquiring email addresses, names, usernames, or any other user information for export are strictly forbidden.

 SUBTA does not tolerate disruptive activity online, such as persistent off-topic comments and postings or statements that incite others to violate this Code of Conduct or participate in illegal activities.
-Our Slack’s users want to chat and post in our Slack in a positive environment.
+Our Slack’s or any SUBTA supported channels users want to chat and post in our Slack and other channels in a positive environment.

 SUBTA does not allow the posting of destructive features, use of computer programs that contain such features, or access to any content that contains destructive features such as: viruses, worms, Trojan horses, or bots for the use of flooding channels with spam or other inappropriate material, showing multiple screens, and other activities that can be disruptive to online communication.

 Falsely impersonating a SUBTA organizer, administrator, or any other person with the intent to mislead or cause harm to others is forbidden.

 Although not explicitly called out in this CoC, we ask that all moderators be aware of and intervene in the case of spam.

 SUBTA reserves the right to delete spam content as well as banning a user at any time, without notice, from the Slack or any SUBTA supported channels for spamming.
 Some examples of spam include, but are not limited to: